 - Share open-source software tools to help reduce the amount of geographic information system (GIS) expertise required of machine learning developers interested in aerial and satellite imagery

 - Publish and foster research on emerging analytical frameworks in open forums

 What is the value of SpaceNet Challenges?
 How are the events useful?

 A significant amount of the world is not mapped.
 Organizations such as Missing Maps and Humanitarian OpenStreetMap Team help to solve this problem by distributing tools and organizing mapping campaigns.

 The first step is to trace satellite imagery for building footprints and roads.
 From there, local knowledge can be applied to identify the buildings and roads.

 Prize competitions can help develop and assess technology that could be used to accelerate the mapping of these regions.

 How are the SpaceNet Challenge results calculated?

-We have seen a large amount of use of the SpaceNet datasets, this has included published papers and internal company research and the support of multiple additional competitions
+SpaceNet dataset use has included published papers and internal company research as well as the support of multiple additional competitions.

 The winning algorithms have informed deployment of novel machine learning algorithms for both building footprint extraction and road network extraction.